sahilrajput03/cssDesignTrail/README.md

 }
 ```

-## read article on transform property and what are the options available. probably on css-tricks...
+## Read article on transform property and what are the options available. probably on css-tricks...

 eg.1 transform